MrWoodsman/Dniomat/README.md

 # Dniomat
 A PWA app and website that tracks days to or from specific dates.
 It allows you to add multiple events and calculate the time between them.

+The site operates entirely client-side and does not require account creation or any additional setup.
+It relies on LocalStorage for data management.

+> [!WARNING]
+> The site functions on desktop devices but is not fully optimized for very wide screens.
+Plans are in place to add an automatic switch to an alternative view for screens that are too wide.

 [Go to Website](https://mrwoodsman.pl/counter/)

 # Preview